Quedale/OnvifDeviceManager/README.md

 The goal of this project is to implement a Onvif Device Manager similar to the windows client, compatible for linux.
 I'm also working on adding some Profile T capabilities, such as bidirectional audio.

 # Working
-- Onvif WS-Discovery (gsoap)
+- Onvif WS-Discovery and WS-Security (gsoap)
 - Soap Client for Onvif Device and Media service
 - Vew RTSP Stream with backchannel (Push-to-talk)
 - Prototype Soundlevel indicator
-- WS-Security
 - Support system and static libraries. (static recommended)
 - Support Multiple ONVIF Profiles
 - Tested H264, H265 and MJPEG stream

 # TODO
-- Logging Framework
 - EventQueue : Interupt pending events when needed
-- Support for HTTPS cameras
 - Implement Logging framework
 - Credential Storage
 - Edit Onvif device identification